nxarch/nest-nguniversal/README.md

 > A module that will integrate your Angular SSR app into your NestJS app.

+This module takes care of incorporating the Angular Universal application and forwarding requests to their desired destination.
+Angular Universal will render the requested view which will then be served by the NestJS server.

 <p align="center">
 <a href="https://github.com/nxarch/nest-nguniversal/actions/workflows/ci.yml">
   <img src="https://github.com/nxarch/nest-nguniversal/actions/workflows/ci.yml/badge.svg" />